 Will my concerns be kept confidential?

 Yes.
 The person who sees an ombuds is the one to decide whether the issue will go beyond the ombuds office.
 Please be reminded that the confidentiality of e-mail cannot be guaranteed.
 Email is fine for setting up an appointment, but please do not include personal or confidential information in email.

 I am a student.
 Can I use the ombuds service?

 Yes, if you are an employee at UW-Madison.
 If you are not an employee or if you are simply unsure where to go for assistance, the Ombuds office may be able to refer you to other campus resources.
-For example, you may wish to contact the Office of the Dean of Students (263-5700) about general student life concerns.
+For example, you may wish to contact the Division of Student Life (263-5700) about general student life concerns.

 |Ombuds Home | UW Home|